saladtheory/saladtheory.github.io/README.md

 A bowl of nuts is clearly a salad.
 This isn't very radical; people often include almond slivers and pine nuts in their typical lettuce-based salads.

 ### Coke with ice
 A coke with ice is a salad.
-It has multiple edible ingredients.
+It has multiple edible ingredients <sup>[[1]](#ft1)</sup>.
 The coke is the dressing (or equivalently, the broth of the coke soup).

-Note that we tried for a while to restrict our definition of "salad" to ingredients which were food.
-Unfortunately, we failed to find a self-consistent definition of food<sup>[[4]](#ft4)</sup> that didn't simply encompass all edible materials.
+See also: Theorem 1.2.

 ### A bowl of skittles
 A bowl of skittles is a dry salad.

+### A glass of water
+A glass of water without ice is a low-entropy hyper-salad.
+It is not a full salad because it has only a single ingredient (it doesn't have enough ingredient entropy).

+A glass of water *with* ice is a salad, but only barely.

 ## Appendix B: Salad Alignment
 In the style of the similar chart regarding sandwiches, we produced a salad alignment chart.